Provably data-driven projection method for quadratic programming: Generalization Guarantee for Data-driven Input-Agnostic Projection Method for QPs

 \subsection{Regularizing via Perturbing OQPs and the Perturbed Function Class}

-The main obstacle to analyzing the generalization guarantee for data-driven learning the projection matrix in QPs is that the optimal solution of QPs can lie arbitrarily anywhere in the feasible polyhedra.
-Moreover, when the matrix $\boldsymbol{Q}$ is singular, there can be infinitely many optimal solutions.
-To address this issue, we first introduce the perturbed function class $\cL_\gamma$, constructed by adding Tikhonov's regularization to the input OQPs $\boldsymbol{\pi}$.
-After the perturbation: (1) the objective function of perturbed OQPs $\pi_\gamma$ and any perturbed PQPs becomes strictly convex, which favorably helps us localize the unique optimal solution and constructing the unrolled active set method; and (2) the perturbed function class $\cL_\gamma$ can approximate $\cL$ with arbitrary precision, and therefore analyzing the $\cL_\gamma$ can recover the guarantee for $\cL$.
+There are two main obstacles to analyzing the generalization guarantee for data-driven learning the projection matrix in QPs.
+First, the optimal solution of QPs can lie arbitrarily anywhere in the feasible polyhedron.
+Second, when the matrix $\boldsymbol{Q}$ is singular, there can be infinitely many optimal solutions.
+To address this issue, we first introduce the perturbed function class $\cL_\gamma$, constructed by adding Tikhonov's regularization to the objective function of OQPs.
+This perturbation is equivalent to perturbing the matrix $\boldsymbol{Q}$ of the original input.
+After the perturbation: (i) the objective function of the perturbed OQPs and any perturbed PQPs becomes strictly convex, which favorably helps us localize the unique optimal solution and constructing the unrolled active set method; and (2) the perturbed function class $\cL_\gamma$ can approximate $\cL$ with arbitrary precision, and therefore analyzing the $\cL_\gamma$ can recover the guarantee for $\cL$.